sontungexpt/witch-line/README.md

 - Themes

-  - [ ] Create a theme systems
-  - [ ] Auto adjust color of components based on theme
+  - [x] Auto adjust color of components based on theme

 - Bug fixs (Will fix soon this important)